Five arrested on suspicion of murder over football fan’s death

 Five men have been arrested on suspicion of the murder of a football fan who was attacked on the way home from a match seven years ago and later died.

-Simon Dobbin was left permanently brain damaged after he was assaulted following a Southend United vs Cambridge United match in 2015.
+Simon Dobbin was left permanently brain damaged following an assault in 2015.

+Police said he was a “completely innocent party in the disorder” that took place as the Cambridge United fan was leaving an away match in Essex.

-He died five years later, with medical tests showing a direct link between his death and injuries sustained after the match.
+Dobbin was left with life-changing injuries and died aged 48 five years later, with medical tests showing a direct link between his death and the attack.

-Essex Police started treating Dobbin’s death as a murder investigation following the medical conclusions.
+Essex Police started treating the case as a murder investigation following the medical conclusions.

 The force said five men - aged 27, 30, 34, 39 and 45 - were arrested on Friday.